 Know that counseling can assist your child in many areas, similar to how it helps adults: academics, in behavior, in social skills, problem solving, expressing themselves, sorting out matters of sexuality, dealing the pressures of others – and more!

-If you have a specific problem that you’ve had troubles getting worked out in your family with your child, and maybe they’ve been seen by a number of professionals without a good bit of success – and you’d like to talk more about whether or not your child would be a good candidate for my practice, please first ask your current medical/mental health provider if they would make a referral to my practice.
-If you would like to talk a bit about how to proceed first, if you’re interested in your child (and your family) being seen here, you can schedule a initial family consultation today!
+If you have a specific problem that you’ve had troubles getting worked out in your family with your child, and maybe they’ve been seen by a number of professionals without a good bit of success – and you’d like to talk more about whether or not your child would be a good candidate for counseling schedule an initial family consultation today.